-In the modern eCommerce era, visual experiences are a driving force behind customer buying behaviour.
-Photos, videos and other digital assets all contribute towards better customer experiences.
-But to create a high level of engagement, retailers must have the right resources to enrich their product data.
+In the modern eCommerce era, visual experiences are a driving force behind customer buying behavior.
+Photos, videos, and other digital assets all contribute towards better user experiences.
+But to create a high level of engagement, retailers must have the right digital asset management processes to enrich the customer experience.

 What is digital asset management software?

 DAM software helps to manage all kinds of rich media assets.
 This includes:

 Here are five advantages of using DAM as part of your product information management strategy.